 To put some color into these numbers, then, we’re talking, say, about the woman who owns the local pharmacy.
 Yes, she got a very nice home.
 And she’s also done a decent job with her 401(k) or IRA.

 But this stylized one percent-er does not entertain like Martha Stewart.
 She does not drive one of the cars reviewed on BBC’s popular car show, Top Gear.
 She most often does not live in a house or apartment as nice as your favorite fictional television family.

 And so now (finally) I get to my three takeaway points for the small business owner reading this.

-Takeaway #2: And here’s a second specialized takeway: If you or I work in business or profession that serves the top one percent (or the top five percent or whatever) caricaturing the rich can contribute to missing the mark in terms of creating and delivering appropriate products and services.
+Takeaway #2: And here’s a second specialized takeaway: If you or I work in business or profession that serves the top one percent (or the top five percent or whatever) caricaturing the rich can contribute to missing the mark in terms of delivering appropriate products and services.
 (This can be a risk, for example, for professionals like accountants and attorneys and for financial services companies like banks who may unintentionally allow caricatures to influence thinking about clients and customers.)